Causality is rare: some topological properties of causal quantum channels: QFTs and causality

 \end{definition} The set of local channels forms a convex set $\text{Loc}(\mathbf{K})\subseteq \text{UCP}(\mathbf{M})$, however in general the causal ordering of operations means that we only \textit{apply} the channel to subalgebras that correspond to regions that are contained in $\mathbf{K}_\text{out}$.
 The set of normal local channels is exactly the set of normal channels $\Phi$ such that

 and are denoted by $\text{nLoc}(\mathbf{K})\subseteq \text{nUCP}(\mathbf{M})$, see \cite{van2025pure, ruep_thesis_2022}.
-The normal local channels are of particular interest to us, as we explain at the end of this section, and so we show that they are closed in the appropriate topologies.
+The normal local channels are of particular interest to us, as we explain at the end of this section, and so we show that they are closed in CB topology.
 These results, while quite direct, do not appear to have been stated before.
 We draw attention again to \cite{van2025pure}[remark 12], which provides a counterexample for closure in the pointwise ultraweak topology.

-\begin{proposition} Let $\mathfrak{A}$ be a QFT such that every local region is a $\sigma$-finite von Neumann algebra.
-The set of all normal local channels is closed in $\operatorname{CB}$-norm and weak$^*$-topologies.
+\begin{proposition} Let $\mathfrak{A}$ be a QFT such that every local region is assigned a von Neumann algebra.
+The set of all local channels is closed in weak$^*$-topologies, and the set of all normal local channels is closed in $\operatorname{CB}$-norm.